gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 Similarly to remote modules, you can achieve the same isolated setup for local modules.
 The main difference is that the `webpack.config.js` file of a local module serves the sole purpose of starting a development server for isolated development.
 Typically, local modules do not rely on [Module Federation](https://webpack.js.org/concepts/module-federation/).

-First open a terminal at the root of local module project and install the `@workleap/webpack-configs` package and it's dependencies:
+First, open a terminal at the root of the local module project and install the `@workleap/webpack-configs` package and its dependencies:

 +++ pnpm
 ```bash